-Mitul Rajani, our Head of Animation, cuts an imposing figure (Creative Director Will often jokes that he is his own personal bodyguard).
+Mitul Rajani, our Director of Experiential & Film, cuts an imposing figure (Creative Director Will often jokes that he is his own personal bodyguard).
 Tall, bald and bearded, hands decorated with rings and a discreet eyebrow piercing, he looks every inch a man who belongs on stage.

 But what resonates with colleagues as well as clients is his mild and gentle manner, his dedication to camaraderie, his body of work and his ability to get the very best out of incredibly complicated technology.